evamh/Card-Match-Game/README.md

 There are several things I would like to add to the game in the future, including:
 1. A timed version - the user has to clear all the cards before the time runs out!
-2. Sounds and audio - such as background music and sounds when the player matches the card
+2. Sounds and audio - such as background music and sounds when the user matches two cards
 3. Button functionality - rather than using the keyboard for difficulty/restarting the game
+4. Animation - animate the cards disappearing from the screen when the user matches two cards